ispras/qdt/README.md

 ## Getting started

-- *This manual is tested on Ubuntu 14.04.*
+- *This manual is tested on Ubuntu 14.04 and Debian 7.11.*
 - *Compatibility with MS Windows OSes are not tested yet* *but it is an objective.*